theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-rows-define.md

 1. In the subsection *Parse Header Row as new Column*, click **[Add row to parse as column]**:number-1: to add a new column to the result set. <br>
 ![parse row as header](../../assets/images/documentation/components/report/parse-row-as-header.png){:class="img-responsive"}
 2. Click **[:material-target:]** :number-2:.
 The window "Parse Helper" opens and a new preview of the report data is fetched.
 This can take a while.
-3. Under **Search keyword** enter a string from the row you want to add to the result set as a column.
+3. Under **Search keyword** enter a unique keyword from the row you want to parse as a column.
 Matching rows are displayed in the preview section of the window.

 	!!! note
 		The keyword search is case sensitive.